zombie/TypeScript-DOM-lib-generator/README.md

 ## Why is my fancy API still not available here?

-A feature needs to be supported by more than two major browser engines to be included here, to make sure there is a good consensus among vendors: __Gecko__ (Firefox), __Blink__ (Chrome/Edge), and __WebKit__ (Safari).
+A feature needs to be supported by two or more major browser engines to be included here, to make sure there is a good consensus among vendors: __Gecko__ (Firefox), __Blink__ (Chrome/Edge), and __WebKit__ (Safari).

-If the condition is met but still is not available here, please [file an issue](hthttps://github.com/microsoft/TypeScript-DOM-lib-generator/issues/new).
+If the condition is met but still is not available here, first check the heuristics below and then please [file an issue](hthttps://github.com/microsoft/TypeScript-DOM-lib-generator/issues/new).

 ## Build Instructions